sign up for updates

 Charlie Lauersdorf

-As a U.S. Marine who has deployed 8 times, Charlie is no stranger to fighting for what matters most and is testament of his ability to face adversity and stand tall.
-While his deployments required immense sacrifice from him and his family, he knew what was on the line and was willing to answer the call and is once again willing to make those sacrifices for the great city he calls home.
+As a U.S. Marine with eight deployments under my belt, I am no stranger to fighting for what matters most.
+My service is a testament to my ability to face adversity and stand tall.
+While those deployments required immense sacrifices from me and my family, I knew what was at stake and was willing to answer the call.
+I am once again prepared to make those sacrifices for the great city I call home.

-Charlie joined the Marine Corps in 2001, just months prior to 9/11, so he is also no stranger to getting in the fight right away.
-Although wounded in combat in 2004, Charlie continued to answer that call time and time again and continues to serve his country as a First Sergeant in the Marine Corps Reserves.
+I joined the Marine Corps in 2001, just months before 9/11, and jumped into the fight right away.
+Despite being wounded in combat in 2004, I continued to answer the call time and time again.
+Today, I continue to serve our country as a First Sergeant in the Marine Corps Reserves.

-Charlie started his first business while still in high school and his entrepreneurial spirit is alive and well.
-In 2011, after leaving active duty, he started his most recent venture here in Fort Worth, which continues to thrive.
+I started my first business while still in high school, and my entrepreneurial spirit remains strong.
+In 2011, after leaving active duty, I launched my most recent venture here in Fort Worth, which continues to thrive.
+I currently serve on the Fort Worth Entrepreneurship and Innovation Committee, where I bring my passion for business and innovation to the table.

 Charlie's Priorities for District 4